-Construction of the CPC pipeline began in 1999, and the first tanker was loaded with Tengiz crude oil at CPC’s terminal at Novorossiysk in 2001.
-In February 2016, the 4,000th tanker was loaded.
+Construction of the CPC’s Caspian Pipeline began in 1999, and the first tanker was loaded with Tengiz crude oil at CPC’s terminal at Novorossiysk in 2001.
+By the end of 2016, more than 4,300 tankers had been loaded.

-The implementation of the Tengizchevroil (TCO) project has helped strengthen the Russian economy.
-TCO’s direct expenditures in Russia exceeded $1 billion in 2015.
-Since 1993, the direct expenditures of TCO in Russia have totaled more than $10 billion.
+The implementation of the TCO project has helped strengthen the Russian economy.
+TCO’s direct expenditures in Russia exceeded $1 billion in 2016.
+Since 1993, the direct expenditures of TCO in Russia have totaled more than $11.3 billion.

 Chevron has established partnerships with Russian institutions, including the National Scientific Research Institute of Hydrocarbon Raw Materials–Vniius in Kazan, Moscow State University, Gubkin State Oil and Gas University, the AllRussia Research Institute of Oil Geology, and Gazprom’s Russian Research Institute of Gas & Gas Technologies.

 CAUTIONARY STATEMENT RELEVANT TO FORWARD-LOOKING INFORMATION FOR THE PURPOSE OF "SAFE HARBOR" PROVISIONS OF THE PRIVATE SECURITIES LITIGATION REFORM ACT OF 1995